Office of the Vice President for

 Legal Review Required of Contracts

 Many legal documents impose binding obligations upon the University, some with significant liability and financial consequences.
-Board Policy 57.01 requires that the Office of General Counsel (OGC or Counsel) review and approve as to form all contracts before execution.
-However, Counsel may approve uniform or standard contracts which, thereafter, may be used without additional review and approval, providing that no changes or alterations have been made to the contract and the contract does not require board approval.
+Board Policy 55.01 requires that the Office of General Counsel (OGC or Counsel) review and approve as to form all contracts before execution.
+However, OGC may approve uniform or standard contracts which, thereafter, may be used without additional review and approval, providing that no changes or alterations have been made to the contract and the contract does not require board approval.

 Summary of Originating Unit Responsibilities